Youstart-Labs/SummerTraining2018/README.md

 ## Updates

-### Final Project List (Apply through form link) Individual or group (max 3) is eligible to complete project.
+### Team formation for final project.
+Group of maxium 3 is eligible to complete project.
 Group Leader only have to fill this form.
 (Not individually)

+[If you are only single person team - you are the group leader]

 [Form Link](https://goo.gl/forms/YbiUiOoR54dlt8xs1)